 • Unique benefits – a good remuneration package should aim to include some unique benefits to the Company or employees to make the offering stand out.
 For example, this could be; wellbeing schemes for employees, Employee Assistance Programs, financial planning, legal assistance, emergency childcare, or elderly care, or discounts on services or equipment the company offers.

 A good comprehensive remuneration package is built on much more than just bonuses and salaries.
-Here is some other elements Company’s use to make remuneration packages more attractive:
+There are differet types of remuneration that you can include to make remuneration packages more attractive.
+Here’s what other companies in the UK offer:

 • Flexible benefits – this type of benefit program offers employees a choice between various benefits including cash, life insurance, health insurance, annual leave, retirement plans, gym membership and child care.
 Employees can choose to spend a % of salary against the benefits they most value and suit their lifestyle.
 It is estimated that 1 in 2 people would leave their current employer if they were offered a flexible remuneration package and benefits for the same role elsewhere.